 Our goal is to enhance our capacity to support early-career health and biomedical researchers in Canada over the next several years.
 We want to continue the legacy that was started by a Department Chair willing to take a risk on a new investigator over 90 years ago.
 Here is how you can help us achieve our goal:

 Support the Endowment Fund

-Our endowment fund was created in 1925 and has since grown to over $4 million.
-This endowment provides funding for early-career biomedical researchers.
+Our endowment fund was created in 1925 and has since grown to over $4.7 million.
+This endowment provides funding for early-career health and biomedical researchers.
 However it has limited capacity.
-We want to protect the legacy that was established 90 years ago, and build our capacity to help launch the research careers of new investigators.
+We want to protect the legacy that was established over 90 years ago, and build our capacity to help launch the research careers of new investigators.
 This investment may lead to important discoveries in Canada.
 Your support will ensure that we can continue the legacy that was inspired by Banting.

 Support the Discovery Award Program